5,555' MSL 500' AGL located in south central New Mexico Rated H/P3.

 Below, local pilot Bill Cummings climbs out for an hour flight.

-View is northwest.
-Magdalena Peak and the observatory can be seen in the distance.
+View northwest.
 The Middle launch is just beyond the left end of the rim that is visible below.

 High above the southern end of the Rim

 View is southeast.
 The part of the Rim visible here faces SW.
-The main LZ is on BLM land just north and west (across the road) from the light colored rectangle (private property) visible in the foreground.
+The main LZ is on BLM land just north and west (across the road) from the light colored rectangle (private property) visible in the left foreground.
+Photo by Steve Crye

 Climbing out above launch.
 Pilots Had Robinson and Lee Boone enjoy the laminar air of an overcast winter's day in February.
 Temperature was in the upper 50's.
 A light rain fell at times – but nothing that would discourage us from flying this dream site.